CecileBeust/Networks_building/Multiplex/PPI/README.md

 ### Files

 * ```process_PPI.sh``` : bash script to build the PPI network
-* ```map_gene_names.py``` : Python script containing functions for the mapping of gene identifiers
+* ```map_ensembl.py``` : Python script allowing to map Ensembl identifiers to HUGO gene symbols
+* ```map_uniprot.py```: Python script allowing to map Uniprot identifiers to HUGO gene symbols
 * ```ID_mapping_HUGO_11_01_23.txt``` : Mapping file downloaded from the HGNC custom download page (https://www.genenames.org/download/custom/).
 Contains identifiers and/or symbols from different sources (HGNC, NCBI, Ensembl, Uniprot) for genes of the HGNC database.
 This file has been downloaded on 11/01/23.
 If you want to download an updated version, follow the above link and select "Approved Symbol", "NCBI Gene ID", "Ensembl gene ID" and "UniProt ID" in the custom download section.
 * ```utilities.py``` : Python script containing a function to clean a network (remove redundancy and self-edges)

 ### Usage

-To build the PPI network you need to download the following data files :
+To build the PPI network you can download the following updated datadase files :
 - Lit-BM and Hi-Union from HuRI : http://www.interactome-atlas.org/download
 - APID level 2 homo sapiens wihtout inter-species interactions : http://cicblade.dep.usal.es:8080/APID/init.action.
 Rename this file ```APID_level2_homo_sapiens.txt```.

+A version of these databases files downloaded in January 2023 is provided in the ```data``` folder

 Then do :